-The Federal Budget Reconciliation Act, also known as the “One Big Beautiful Bill”, was signed into law on July 4, 2025.
+The Federal Budget Reconciliation Act, also referred to as “The One Big Beautiful Bill”, became law on July 4, 2025.
 It brings sweeping changes to tax policy, infrastructure, and healthcare.
 While it doesn’t cut reimbursement rates directly, it introduces major structural shifts to both Medicare and Medicaid that will affect healthcare providers in the years ahead.

 This guide breaks down what’s changing and what’s staying the same.
 It also explains what these updates mean for your healthcare practice, especially if you rely on Medicaid or work in medical specialities like behavioral health, home health, or long-term care.